FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/privacy.md

 ![](../../images/privacy/formula.jpg)

 FISCO BCOS uses the paillier encryption algorithm which supports addition homomorphism.
-Paillier is compatible with mainstream RSA public key encryption algorithms, and the use costs is low.
+Paillier key pairs are compatible with mainstream RSA public key encryption algorithms, and the use costs is low.
 At the same time, paillier, as a lightweight homomorphic encryption algorithm, has low calculation overhead and is easily accepted by business systems.
 Therefore, after balancing the trade-off between functionality and usability, the paillier algorithm was finally selected.

 ### Components